MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.diagnostics.finitefact.md

 ### message : [String](xref:microsoft.quantum.qsharp.valueliterals#string-literals)

-Failure message to be printed in the case that `d` is eithernot finite, or not a number.
+Failure message to be used as an error message if `d` is eithernot finite, or not a number.